 Grade 1 strain is also known as a mild strain.
 A small number of muscle fibers are torn, which will cause mild pain and discomfort.
 A pulling or tearing sensation may be felt at the time of injury.
 Though there may be discomfort, a Grade 1 strain does not significantly affect daily activities.
 Grade 1 strains heal quickly, usually within 1-2 weeks.

 Grade 2 or moderate strain happens when a significant number, up to half of muscle or tendon fibers, are torn.
 There is immediate pain, often with a popping or ripping sensation.
 A moderate strain will affect daily activities because of pain and stiffness in the hip and fold of the leg.
 Grade 2 strains can take 3-12 weeks to heal.

 Grade 3 or a severe strain is rare in the TFL muscle.
 The pain is immediate, excruciating, and a popping or ripping sensation is felt.
 Grade 3 strains are serious and must be treated by a medical professional.
 Healing time is several months.

 - A pulling, tearing, or popping sensation is felt when the injury happens

 - Bending and straightening the thigh at the hip is painful

 - Putting weight on the leg is painful

 - The area around TFL strain may turn red and be warm to touch

 - Bruising and swelling may occur with a moderate strain

-- Standing from a sitting position is the hip is stiff and painful
+- When standing from a sitting position, the hip is stiff and painful

 The repetitive motion of bending and straightening the thigh at the hip is the most common cause of TFL strains.
 A strain can also occur if the muscle takes a direct hit though this is not common.